Writing

 A designer does not need to become the database architect to have useful influence here.
 But we can now inspect fields, sketch object relationships, prototype with real API responses, notice when the system is missing a concept users clearly need, and ask sharper questions before the schema hardens around the wrong nouns.

 Journey maps used to stop at emotions, touchpoints, pain points, and opportunities.
 Those are still useful.
 But now a good journey map can also become a first draft of the product's object model.
 What has to be remembered?
 What changes state?
-What needs provenance?
+What needs a source attached?
 What belongs to the user, the team, the system, the model, the source, the review gate?

 This is where design becomes more consequential.
-The screen is not separate from the schema.
 The schema is one of the forces shaping the user's experience.

 Journey mapping still works because humans still need an anchor